thenbrent/multisite-user-management/readme.txt

 == Screenshots ==

 1. **Super Admin Options** - Super admins can choose the default role for each site.
-New users be allocated this role when activating their account.

 == Changelog ==

+= 0.4 =
+* Fixed bug: original site did not restore when old role was the same as new role.

+= 0.3 =
+* Fixed bug found when updating WPMU options page with no MSUM set.

+= 0.2 =
+* Default roles now assigned to existing users
+* New users registering with a blog are now assigned default roles for existing sites
+* Fixed bugs affecting dashboad default role and activation when some sites had no default role

 = 0.1 =
 * Initial release.

+== Upgrade Notice ==

+= 0.3 =
+Important upgrade to fix bug found when saving options page with no multisite user management option.